 Some of the larger acreage rural zones in the bylaw permit permanent sawmill use, with conditions.
 Check your zone to see where such permanent sawmill uses are permitted.

 The procedure to formally legalize nonconforming structures on a property, whether they intrude into the property setbacks or are overheight, is done by a Development Variance Permit or a Board of Variance Appeal.
 These procedures, if approved, relieve that portion of the nonconforming structure from the provision of the bylaw.
+Please visit the Planning Applications webpage to learn about the Development Variance Permit and Board of Variance requirements.
+If you have any questions about this process, a planner would be happy to provide you with help.

 Temporary residential occupancy of a recreational vehicle on your property may be permitted in certain circumstances in the Comox Valley.
 For example, you are permitted to stay in a recreational vehicle while building a main residential home on the same lot.
 See the Comox Valley Zoning Bylaw to view the specific conditions.
 In rural zones, there are specified days for how long someone may “camp” on their property in a recreational vehicle.
 Campgrounds on your property for commercial use are only permitted within Tourist Commercial zones.